 Tendrils of smoke and dye drops in water have a similar elegant appearance, beautiful for abstract photography.
 Both are unpredictable, however, so you’ll time for trial and error while shooting.

 For smoke, you’re best off using a black background and incense instead of matches, as incense will burn for longer.
 For dye in water, you’ll need a white background, some food coloring, and a clear glass container with straight sides, like an aquarium or square vase.
 If you have these supplies and a tripod, you’re set for some cool abstract images!
+On the other hand, you could also purchase pre-made smoke textures to place over your photos and save time.

 Despite being so commonplace, water continues to be a fascinating photography subject.
 Reflections in water are especially intriguing.
 Though they’re often a secondary subject (the main subject being the source of the reflection), you can create a lovely abstract photo by focusing on the reflection alone.